 - Staged extraction of approximately 29 million tonnes of "andesite" over a 20 year timeframe; - Extraction of up to 1.5 million tonnes of andesite material per year; - Removal and stockpiling of an estimated 380,000 m3 of overburden (approximately 750,000 tonnes) from the quarry extraction area in accordance with the Rehabilitation Plan prepared for the project.
-Removal of overburden is not included in the proposed extraction rate of 1.5 million tonnes of andesite annually;

-- Haulage of up to 1.5 million tonnes of andesite per year from the site to market by 25 to 30 tonne haul trucks via the Pacific Highway; - Up to 216 truck loads per day (at maximum production); - Implementation of water management and erosion and sediment control works to ensure no loss of sediment, dust minimisation and to control discharges from the site to ensure that all discharges are within acceptable volumetric and water quality criteria; - Roadworks to secure access to the site including upgrade & extension of Blue Rock Lane, realignment of Andesite Road & Blue Rock Lane intersection and adjust road markings at Branch Lane & Andesite Road intersection; - Employment of 28 on-site staff; - Construction of new haul road and access through adjoining RMS land; - Staged clearing; - Drilling and blasting activities; - Loading and hauling of extracted material; - Crushing and screening of extracted material; - Stockpiling of material on-site; and - Location of plant on Lot 13 comprised of office buildings, workshops, parking areas, crushing plant, wash plant, weigh bridge and product storage areas.
+Removal of overburden is not included in the proposed extraction rate of 1.5 million tonnes of andesite annually; - Haulage of up to 1.5 million tonnes of andesite per year from the site to market by 25 to 30 tonne haul trucks via the Pacific Highway; - Up to 216 truck loads per day (at maximum production); - Implementation of water management and erosion and sediment control works to ensure no loss of sediment, dust minimisation and to control discharges from the site to ensure that all discharges are within acceptable volumetric and water quality criteria; - Roadworks to secure access to the site including upgrade & extension of Blue Rock Lane, realignment of Andesite Road & Blue Rock Lane intersection and adjust road markings at Branch Lane & Andesite Road intersection; - Employment of 28 on-site staff; - Construction of new haul road and access through adjoining RMS land; - Staged clearing; - Drilling and blasting activities; - Loading and hauling of extracted material; - Crushing and screening of extracted material; - Stockpiling of material on-site; and - Location of plant on Lot 13 comprised of office buildings, workshops, parking areas, crushing plant, wash plant, weigh bridge and product storage areas.

-Figure 3-1 Presents the Karuah East site plan and layout.
+Figure 3-1 Presents the originally approved (June 2014) Karuah East site plan and layout.

-The expansion of the Karuah East quarry site requires a translocation program to be implemented for threatened species Tetratheca juncea.
-The approved quarry expansion includes a biodiversity offset conservation area adjacent to the existing quarry.
-This area has been investigated during the approval process and found 6324 clumps of Tetratheca juncea.
+The Karuah East quarry development required a translocation program to be implemented for the threatened species Tetratheca juncea.
+The approved Karuah East quarry includes a biodiversity offset conservation area adjacent to the existing quarry as shown in Figure 3-3.
+This area was investigated during the approval process and also in baseline studies during establishment of the biodiversity offset area and also in subsequent monitoring and it has been established that 6907 clumps of Tetratheca juncea are located in the offset site.
 The approved impact area was found to have 243 clumps of Tetratheca juncea.
-Refer to Figure 3-1 for Locations of Tetrathecea juncea.
+Refer to Figure 3-3 for Locations of Tetrathecea juncea.
 It is acknowledged that translocation is not a mitigation measure and is considered as a supplementary action due to low certainty of success.
-However, in this instance, translocation is being proposed as an additional measure to gain a better biodiversity outcome.
-Translocation of the individuals to be impacted from within the impact area to the offset site will assist in protecting the genetic diversity of the population.
+However, in this instance, translocation was undertaken as an additional measure to gain a better biodiversity outcome.
+Translocation of the individuals that would have been impacted from within the impact area to the offset site has assisted in protecting the genetic diversity of the population.
 Translocation has been successfully undertaken for Tetratheca juncea previously at other sites with a moderate survival rate of 27% after 5 years (Lake Macquarie City Council, 2013).

-The translocation program will comprise the careful excavation of the Tetratheca juncea individuals from the impact site and translocation into pre-prepared areas within the proposed offset site now referred to as the Translocation Site within this report.
-An area of 2,500m2 to 3,000m2 has been identified in Lot 14 as the Translocation Site.
-Refer to Figure 3-3 showing location of Translocation Site.
-The Translocation Site has been selected to ensure that an appropriate vegetation community and aspect would be provided.
-The Tetratheca juncea removed from the impact area (being 243 clumps) will be placed within this identified Translocation Site to ensure that translocation success is as high as possible, and replicates the source environment as much as practicable.
-Translocated plants will be carefully moved to ensure minimal disturbance as detailed in this report.
+The translocation program comprised the careful excavation of the Tetratheca juncea individuals from the impact site and translocation into pre-prepared areas within the offset site now referred to as the Translocation Site within this report.
+An area of 2,500m2 to 3,000m2 has been established in Lot 14 as the Translocation Site.
+Refer to Figure 3-4 showing location of Translocation Site.
+The Translocation Site was selected to ensure that an appropriate vegetation community and aspect would be provided.
+The Tetratheca juncea removed from the impact area 243 clumps which will this identified Translocation Site to ensure that translocation success is as high as possible, and replicates the source environment as much as practicable.
+Translocated plants were carefully moved to ensure minimal disturbance as detailed in this report.